castorini/honkling/README.md

 Details about Honkling-node and Honkling-assistant can be found in:

 * Jaejun Lee, Raphael Tang, and Jimmy Lin.
 2019.
 Universal voice-enabled user interfaces using JavaScript.
 In Proceedings of the 24th International Conference on Intelligent User Interfaces: Companion (IUI '19).
 ACM, New York, NY, USA, 81-82.
 DOI: https://doi.org/10.1145/3308557.3308693

+## Personalization

+Honkling can be personalized to individual user by recognizing the accent.
+From our experiments it is found that only 5 recordings of individual keyword can increase accuracy by up to 10\%!
+With GPU, personalization can be achieved within only 8 seconds.

+Record couple keywords and get Honkling personalized now!

 ## Pre-trained Weights